State of Alaska Virology Laboratory

 Photo by JR Ancheta, UAF University Relations

-The virology lab, the only one in the state, conducts 45,000 tests each year and provides statewide viral diagnostic services that aid in the diagnosis and prevention of human diseases.
+The virology lab, the only one in the state, conducted about 45,000 tests annually, pre-pandemic.
+It provides statewide viral diagnostic services that aid in the diagnosis and prevention of human diseases.
 Often the lab in Fairbanks is the only facility in the state with the proper equipment or expertise to test for certain viruses, such as rabies.